Silla: Military

-In addition, Silla's central army, the Nine Legions, were consisted of Silla, Goguryeo, Baekje, and Mohe people.
+In addition, Silla's central army, the Nine Legions, consisted of Silla, Goguryeo, Paekche, and Mohe people.
 These nine legions aimed at defending the capital became complete in formation and compilation after Silla unified the Three Kingdoms.
-Each Legions were known for their representative colors marked on their collars and were constituted by different groups.
-The Golden, Red, and Dark Blue Legion employed Goguryeoans while the Blue and White Legion accepted Baekje folks into their ranks.
+The Legions were known for their representative colors marked on their collars and were constituted by different groups.
+The Golden, Red, and Dark Blue Legion employed Goguryeoans while the Blue and White Legion accepted Paekche folks into their ranks.
 The Bigeum (also Red in color), Green, and Purple Legion were formed by Sillan people whilst the Black Legion took dispersed Mohe refugees into their fold that came along with Goguryeo refugees after the Fall of Goguryeo.

 Silla is also known for its maritime prowess shown by the navy backed with master shipbuilding and seamanship.
 The boats employed were usually called Sillaseon (신라선), which had an international reputation for its solid durability and effective capabilities that were said to 'enable men surf across the biggest of waves' amongst the Chinese and Japanese according to the Shoku Nihon Koki.
 During the Silla-Tang War, the Silla navy under the command of general Sideuk defeated the Tang Navy 22 times out of 23 engagements in Gibeolpo, today's Seocheon County.
 Jang Bogo, a prominent maritime figure of Silla, was also famous for his navy based on the Cheonghaejin Garrison.